-Range per charge: 125 miles
+Range per charge: 250 miles

-Starting cost: $30,495 USD
+Starting cost: $40,760 USD

-Range per charge: 238 miles
+Range per charge: 259 miles

-Battery: 60-kWh lithium-ion
+Battery: 65-kWh lithium-ion

-Starting cost: $37,495 USD
+Starting cost: $31,500 USD

 Tesla Model 3

-Range per charge: 220 miles (long-range model: 310 miles)
+Range per charge: 272 miles (long-range model: 358 miles)

-Battery: 50-kWh lithium-ion (long-range model: 75 kWh)
+Battery: 54-kWh lithium-ion (long-range model: 75 kWh)

-Starting cost: 35,000 USD
+Starting cost: 39,940 USD

 While electric cars may be the way of the future, that doesn’t mean purchasing a BEV is a completely green choice.
 Lithium-ion batteries require cobalt mining, which has been harmful to the environment and the people in the Democratic Republic of Congo.
 Despite this, experts agree that throughout its lifetime, a BEV has a lower carbon footprint than one with an internal combustion engine.

 If you are in the city, try to take advantage of the transit, bike lanes, and walking distances that urban-living provides.
-When you do need a new vehicle, BEVs are certainly more efficient and will easily have enough range to accommodate city life.
+When you do need a new vehicle, BEVs are more efficient and will easily have enough range to accommodate city life.